-This class is for experienced painters who would like to set aside the time to explore individual projects in a supportive, informally structured "open studio" environment.
+This class is for all levels of painters who would like to set aside the time to explore individual projects in a supportive, informally structured "open studio" environment.
 One-on-one coaching and group interaction will assist students in resolving problems and finding the confidence to generate their own aesthetic voice.
 All painting mediums are welcomed.

-ART 1280 Papermaking
+Papermaking